A Wrinkle in Time: Plot summary

 As the children approach the town they spotted when they first arrived on Camazotz, they notice every house in the neighborhood is a copy and everyone is acting exactly the same as each other.
 The children stop a boy to question him; he tells them everything is controlled by CENTRAL Central Intelligence and they should head there for information.
-When they reach the CENTRAL Central Intelligence building, they are confronted by the Man with Red Eyes, the mouthpiece of IT, a disembodied brain with powerful telepathic abilities that controls the planet.
-Attempting to discover his father's location, Charles Wallace allows himself to be hypnotized by the Man With Red Eyes.
+When they reach the Central Intelligence Center, they are confronted by the Man with Red Eyes, the mouthpiece of IT, a disembodied brain with powerful telepathic abilities that controls the planet.
+Attempting to discover his father's location, Charles Wallace allows himself to be hypnotized by the Man with Red Eyes.
 While he is hypnotized, Charles Wallace explains that Camazotz is the result of all uniqueness being removed from the denizens of the planet and leads the children further into the building.
 They eventually arrive where Dr. Murry is being held captive, but Meg and Calvin are unable to access his prison or get his attention.

-Using Mrs. Who's glasses, Meg breaks into the prison and reaches her father.
+Using Mrs Who's glasses, Meg breaks into the prison and reaches her father.
 Dr. Murry attempts to break Charles Wallace's hypnosis, but he is unable to do so.
 Charles Wallace leads the trio to a dome which houses IT, which attempts to hypnotize Meg, Calvin, and Dr. Murry.
 Feeling themselves succumbing, Dr. Murry tessers Meg, Calvin, and himself to the adjacent planet Ixchel before IT can hypnotize them.
 Charles Wallace is left behind, still under the influence of IT, and Meg is paralyzed from contact with the Black Thing after they tesser through it.

 They find the inhabitants of Ixchel are beast-like, with featureless faces, tentacles, and four arms.
 Despite their frightening appearance, one cures Meg's paralysis, prompting Meg to nickname it "Aunt Beast".
-The trio of Mrs. Whatsit, Mrs. Who, and Mrs. Which arrive on Ixchel and assign the rescue of Charles Wallace to Meg alone.
+The trio of Mrs Whatsit, Mrs Who, and Mrs Which arrive on Ixchel and assign the rescue of Charles Wallace to Meg alone.
 Arriving at the building where IT resides, she finds Charles Wallace still under IT's control.
-Inspired by hints from the Ws, Meg focuses all her love on her brother and is able to free him from IT, at which point Mrs. Which tessers the two of them off Camazotz.
+Inspired by hints from the Ws, Meg focuses all her love on her brother and is able to free him from IT, at which point Mrs Which tessers the two of them off Camazotz.

 The group tessers back to Earth to the forest near the Murry home, and back to the moment in time just after the Ws and the children originally left Earth; the Ws then vanish.
 (Note: The effect of Meg's rescue of Charles Wallace on IT and the fate of the people of Camazotz are not shown or described, though Meg hopefully wonders if IT would shrivel up and die if she could love it.
 After they vanish at the end of the book, the three Mrs. Ws never re‑appear in L'Engle's stories.)